mcfixstuff/Point-Of-Sale-Database/README.md

     Choose the appropriate pricing tier and click "Review + create" to review your selections.
     Click "Create" to create the server.
     Once the server is created, click on the "Networing" tab and add your IP address to the firewall rules.
 You can do this by clicking "+ Add current client IP address".
+    You will need to update your IP address anytime you access the database from a new IP.
     Go to databases and select Add.
 Name the database and select:
         Character Set: utf8mb4
         Collation: utf8mb4_unicode_ci